Ecuet/Disliked-level-randomizer/about.md

 # The perfect roulette i think

-It adds roulette of random disliked levels, you have to go to 100% from zero
+This mod adds a roulette of random disliked levels (by players not me), Your main goal is to reach 100% from zero.

 # Credits